I love South Korea. There is just something about it that is so captivating, magical, and unlike anywhere else in the world.

-People have gone out of their way to be kind to me with no expectations in return, which is a rare quality to find in the World today.
+During my time living and travelling in Korea, I met many people who went out of their way to be kind to me with no expectation of anything in return.
+This is a rare quality to find in the world today.

-Korea is rich in history that dates back centuries with hundreds of ancient temples and historical sites dotted throughout the Country.
+Korea is rich in history that dates back centuries.
+There are hundreds of ancient temples and historical sites dotted throughout the country.
 Rest assured, you will always have plenty to see and do.

-Every time I walk past Gwanghamun Square, Seoul there seems to be something going down – from old ladies dancing around with tambourines, to North Korean food shows and live music.
+Every time you walk past Gwanghamun Square, Seoul there seems to be something going down.
+Whether that is old Korean ladies dancing around with tambourines, or North Korean food shows and live music.

-Koreans have some pretty unique celebrations within their annual calendars – for example, Chuseok (Korean Thanksgiving) and Hangeul Day (Celebration of the Korean language).
-There’s also some damn strange and “only in Korea” type festivals also, the Kimchi festival, and the Boryeong mud festival being two such examples.
+Koreans have some pretty unique celebrations within their annual calendars.
+For example, Chuseok (Korean Thanksgiving) and Hangeul Day (Celebration of the Korean language).

 Even if you are travelling Korea solo, there are numerous hiking groups across the country that organise regular hiking trips and excursions.
 Check Couchsurfing, Meetup.com and WinK (When in Korea) for the latest events.

-A combination of Ex-pats, ESL teachers, Travellers and fun loving Koreans make for a great community of people to socialise with in Korea.
-There are so many like-minded people living or passing through here with similar interests you will certainly have a blast and make some great friends.
+A combination of Ex-pats, ESL teachers, Travellers, and fun-loving Koreans make for a great community of people to socialise with in Korea.
+There are so many like-minded people living or passing through here with similar interests.

-I lived in Korea for a year and traveled extensively throughout the country.
-I can safely say that I have never felt safer anywhere else in the world.
+Korea is a very safe country.
 Since the country has such a nighttime culture, even walking home late in the evenings there will always be people around.

-These are the 10 reasons I love South Korea, although when I sit and think about it there are many more (don’t get me started on the amazing cosmetics!)
+These are the 10 reasons I love South Korea, although when I sit and think about it there are many more.
 Have you been to Korea?
 What do you love about it?